CICE-Consortium/Icepack/_sources/intro/quickstart.rst.txt

 there are working ports for several different machines.
 However, it may be necessary to port the model to a new machine.
-See :ref:`porting` for more information about how to port and :ref:`scripts` for more information about how to use the icepack.create.case script.
+See :ref:`porting` for more information about how to port and :ref:`scripts` for more information about how to use the icepack.setup script.